wp-plugins/ewww-image-optimizer/readme.txt

 = How are PNGs optimized? =

-Using the command *optipng -o2 original-file*.
-The '-o2' switch tells optipng to perform 8 trials.
+There are two parts (and both are optional - you can run either or both).
+First, using the command *pngout-static -s2 original-file*.
+Second, by using the command *optipng -o2 original-file*.
+You can adjust the optimization levels for both tools on the settings page.
 Optipng is a derivative of pngcrush, which is another widely used png optimization utility.

 = How are GIFs optimized? =